 1. Truthfulness and Accuracy

 Reporting on Filter will be truthful and accurate.
 It is imperative that our readers can have faith that the information they are receiving is verified.
 We will therefore endeavor, as much as possible, to fact-check, and to cite primary sources of information.
-Any reader who identifies a factual error in Filter’s reporting can email us at Editor [at] Filtermag.org.
+Any reader who identifies a factual error in Filter’s reporting can contact us according to our Corrections Policy.
 We will endeavor to promptly address and correct any error.

 Filter will refrain, when possible, from using anonymous sources.
 If circumstances demand that we use anonymous sources, we will indicate why anonymity was necessary.